Married Estate Planning

 If there are relatively few assets in my estate, won't a Will suffice?

-We find that many people underestimate the complexity of their estate as well as their assets.
+Yes, that is a possibility.
+We also find that many people underestimate the complexity of their estate as well as their assets.
 Even if your estate is not large enough to be taxable, it can still benefit you to make sure that what is passed on to your children is protected from predators, creditors and their exes.
+We can help you weigh the benefits of a will-based or trust-based plan.

 A well-thought out estate plan will also make the transition easier on your loved ones; You can help them avoid unnecessary costs and complications in probate and trust administration, make sure they are clear on your desires for funeral arrangements, and that they won’t be fighting over your estate.